salt-bevy/salt-bevy/README.md

 ### A Private Test Network

+Most lessons presented here are designed to be good network citizens.
+If you keep your bevy names uinque, several bevys can co-exist on a network with no problems.
+Even hardware MAC addresses (where needed) are hashed by the bevy name.

-Some of the more advanced lessons (such as DHCP and PXE) cannot be run on a corporate or school network without messing up many things.
-Don't do that.
+However, if you wish to run the more advanced network infrastructure lessons (such as DHCP and PXE) plan also to buy some hardware.

+Some lessons will contain warnings if they cannot be run on a corporate or school network without messing something up.
 \[Trust me, I know about messing things up -- I once killed the then-experimental Internet in all of Utah and Colorado by misconfiguring a router. -- Vernon\]

-If you are working from a home office, you may be okay using your home router -- but not while your spouse is streaming a movie.
+If you are working from a home office, you should be okay using your home router for the advanced lessons (but not while your spouse is streaming a movie).

-Otherwise, you will want a router of your very own to mess up.
+Otherwise, you will want a router of your very own for the advanced lessons.
 Consider ordering a special router soon.
 I use a RouterBoard / Mikrotik [hAP lite](https://mikrotik.com/product/RB941-2nD-TC).
 Their RouterOS operating system has professional features lacking in most popular home routers.
 I found mine on Amazon for less than $30 USD.
 Buy some CAT-5 cables, too.

-For test computers, I use an old HP laptop that once ran Windows Vista, and a Raspberry Pi.
+For test computers on my private network, I use an old HP laptop that once ran Windows Vista, and a Raspberry Pi.
-Also running on the same net, I have two development Ubuntu laptops, a Windows 10 laptop, an old MacBook, and my Android phone.
-Those make a good test bed.
+Also running on my test net, I have two development Ubuntu laptops, a Windows 10 laptop, an old MacBook, and my Android phone.

 # Updating this project.